dannyfritz/awesome-ray-tracing/GLOSSARY.md

   <dt><a href="https://en.wikipedia.org/wiki/Caustic_(optics)">Caustics</a></dt>
   <dd>When light transmits through a curved surface such as water ripples or a drinking glass and creates patches of light.</dd>
   <dt>Convergence</dt>
-  <dd>When a scene has rendered to the point noise is not present.</dd>
+  <dd>When a frame has rendered to within an error threshold or bias.
+Usually to an acceptable level of noise.</dd>
   <dt>GI</dt>
   <dd>Global Illumination</dd>
   <dt><a href="https://en.wikipedia.org/wiki/Global_illumination">Global Illumination</a></dt>